AkshatOdiya/ccip-rebase-token/README.md

 >**_!IMPORTANT_**
 > We use low-level `.call{value: ...}("")`.
 Avoid using `.transfer()` or `.send()` as they have fixed gas stipends that can cause issues if the recipient is a contract with a fallback function that requires more gas.

+* Using `bound(variable, min, max)` is more effective than `vm.assume` for setting input boundaries as it guides the fuzzer, as `vm.assume` can make many fuzz runs irrelevant(those values would be just skipped from test).